niedev/awesome-google-play-apps/README.md

 ### Reading

 - [Medium](https://play.google.com/store/apps/details?id=com.medium.reader) - Medium is an open platform where 170 million readers come to find insightful and dynamic thinking.
-- [Goodreads](https://play.google.com/store/apps/details?id=com.goodreads) - Find, get, and share books you love on Goodreads, the world's largest site for readers and book recommendations.
+- [Goodreads](https://play.google.com/store/apps/details?id=com.goodreads) - Find, get, and share books you love on Goodreads, the worlds largest site for readers and book recommendations.
-- [Etymonline - English Etymology Dictionary](https://play.google.com/store/apps/details?id=com.etymonline.app) - The official, complete app of Douglas Harper's Online Etymology Dictionary, with useful features to help you understand the origins of words as well as improve your vocabulary.
+- [Etymonline - English Etymology Dictionary](https://play.google.com/store/apps/details?id=com.etymonline.app) - The official, complete app of Douglas Harpers Online Etymology Dictionary, with useful features to help you understand the origins of words as well as improve your vocabulary.
 - [Pocket: Save.
 Read.
 Grow.](https://play.google.com/store/apps/details?id=com.ideashower.readitlater.pro) - Use Pocket to capture the content that comes at you all day long, and curate your own space filled with only the topics you care about.
 - [Flipboard - Latest News, Top Stories & Lifestyle](https://play.google.com/store/apps/details?id=flipboard.app) - Discover quality content for all your interests - from personalized news, entertainment, tech and sports articles to trending lifestyle magazines.